 Data quoted is past performance and current performance may be lower or higher.
 Past performance is no guarantee of future results.
 Investment return and principal value of an investment will fluctuate, and shares, when redeemed, may be worth more or less than their original cost.
 Please visit weitzinvestments.com for the most recent month-end performance.

-Fund expenses for the Core Plus Income Fund Institutional Class, as stated in the most recent Prospectus, are 0.52% (Gross), 0.45% (Net).
 Investment results reflect applicable fees and expenses and assume all distributions are reinvested but do not reflect the deduction of taxes an investor would pay on distributions or share redemptions.
 Net and Gross Expense Ratios are as of the Fund's most recent prospectus.
 Certain Funds have entered into fee waiver and/or expense reimbursement arrangements with the Investment Advisor.
 In these cases, the Advisor has contractually agreed to waive a portion of the Advisor's fee and reimburse certain expenses (excluding taxes, interest, brokerage costs, acquired fund fees and expenses and extraordinary expenses) to limit the total annual fund operating expenses of the Class's average daily net assets through 07/31/2025.

 The gross expense ratio reflects the total annual operating expenses of the fund, before any fee waivers or reimbursements.
 The net expense ratio reflects the total annual operating expenses of the fund after taking into account any fee waiver and/or expense reimbursement.
 The net expense ratio represents what investors are ultimately charged to be invested in a mutual fund.
 Fund Expenses data is as of most recent prospectus.

 Index performance is hypothetical and is shown for illustrative purposes only.
 You cannot invest directly in an index.
 The Bloomberg U.S. Aggregate Bond Index is a broad-based benchmark that measures the investment grade, U.S. dollar-denominated, fixed-rate taxable bond market.
 The Morningstar Intermediate Core-Plus Bond Category portfolios invest primarily in investment-grade U.S. fixed-income issues including government, corporate, and securitized debt, but generally have greater flexibility than core offerings to hold non-core sectors such as corporate high yield, bank loan, emerging-markets debt, and non-U.S. currency exposures.
-Their durations (a measure of interest-rate sensitivity) typically range between 75% and 125% of the three-year average of the effective duration of the Morningstar Core Bond Index.

 All data for the Morningstar Intermediate Core-Plus Bond Category is provided by Morningstar.